Subtractive Synthesis

 3. Amplifier

-- The oscillator creates a sound that can be processed in a number of ways by a filter.
-Consequently, it’s sent to an amplifier where the volume of the sound can be controlled.
-Two main parameters of the oscillator named waveform and frequency (pitch), are available for alteration and controle.
+• The oscillator creates a sound that a filter can process in several ways.
+Consequently, it's sent to an amplifier where the volume of the sound can be controlled.
+Two main oscillator parameters, waveform and frequency (pitch), are available for alteration and control.
 Waveform is the specific structure of the soundwave that the oscillator is emitting.
-Usually there are 4 main types (Sine, Saw, Square and Triangle.)
-The Sine waveform is the most simple sound which consists of a fundamental tone.
-In addition, it has no harmonics which means that there is not much to filter out when the sound reaches the filter component.
-On the other hand, there is a Saw waveform that is very rich in terms of harmonics and has a very buzzy sound to it.
-Pitch parameter is another word for frequency or the speed of the waveform.
-While the frequency is often referred in Hertz, the pitch is represented in notes and octaves on the keyboard.
+Usually, there are 4 main types (Sine, Saw, Square, and Triangle.)
+The sine waveform is the simplest sound, which consists of a fundamental tone.
+In addition, it has no harmonics, meaning there is not much to filter out when the sound reaches the filter component.
+On the other hand, there is a saw waveform that is rich in harmonics and has a very buzzy sound.
+The pitch parameter is another word for frequency or waveform speed.
+While the frequency is often referred to in Hertz, the pitch is represented in notes and octaves on the keyboard.

-- Filter works by removing the parts of the frequency spectrum.
-It firstly defines the cutoff point represented in Hz, and depending of the chosen filter type (Low Pass, Hi Pass, Band Pass…) removes frequencies above, below or around the cutoff point.
+• Filter works by removing the parts of the frequency spectrum.
+It first defines the cutoff point represented in Hz and, depending on the chosen filter type (Low Pass, Hi-Pass, Band Pass…) removes frequencies above, below, or around the cutoff point.
 Besides cutoff, resonance or emphasis is also involved in the filter.
-Resonance works by boosting the frequencies near the cutoff point in order to emphasise what the filter is doing.
+Resonance works by boosting the frequencies near the cutoff point in order to emphasize what the filter is doing.

 LFO & Envelope Generator